embear/vim-localvimrc/README.md

 - Justin M. Keyes for ideas to improve this plugin
 - Lars Winderling for whitelist/blacklist patch
 - Michon van Dooren for autocommands patch
+- Benoit de Chezell for fix with nested execution

 ## Changelog